code-reaper08/sample_backend_for_react/README.md

 # API Documentation

+### `npm install`

+Give this command in terminal and then change the MonogDb url in `index.js` and you are set to go

 ## Base URL

-The base URL for all API endpoints is `http://localhost:3000`.
+The base URL for all API endpoints is `http://localhost:4000`.

 ## User Routes